-4. ADMINISTRATION
+4. Administration

-- (a) DUTIES OF THE COMMITTEE.
+(a) Duties of the Committee.
 The Plan shall be administered by the Committee.
-The Committee shall have full authority to interpret the Plan and to decide any questions and settle all controversies and disputes that may arise in connection with the Plan; to establish, amend, and rescind rules for carrying out the Plan; to administer the Plan, subject to its provisions; to select Participants in, and grant Options under, the Plan; to determine the terms, exercise price and form of exercise payment for each Option granted under the Plan; to determine which Options granted under the Plan shall be Incentive Stock Options; to prescribe the form or forms of instruments evidencing Options and any other instruments required under the Plan (which need not be uniform) and to change such forms from time to time; and to make all other determinations and to take all such steps in connection with the Plan and the Options as the Committee, in its sole discretion, deems necessary or desirable; PROVIDED, that all such determinations shall be in accordance with the express provisions, if any, contained in the HSI Agreement or the Plan.
+The Committee shall have full authority to interpret the Plan and to decide any questions and settle all controversies and disputes that may arise in connection with the Plan; to establish, amend, and rescind rules for carrying out the Plan; to administer the Plan, subject to its provisions; to select Participants in, and grant Options under, the Plan; to determine the terms, exercise price and form of exercise payment for each Option granted under the Plan; to determine which Options granted under the Plan to Key Employees shall be Incentive Stock Options; to prescribe the form or forms of instruments evidencing Options and any other instruments required under the Plan (which need not be uniform) and to change such forms from time to time; and to make all other determinations and to take all such steps in connection with the Plan and the Options as the Committee, in its sole discretion, deems necessary or desirable; provided, that all such determinations shall be in accordance with the express provisions, if any, contained in the HSI Agreement or the Plan.
 The Committee shall not be bound to any standards of uniformity or similarity of action, interpretation or conduct in the discharge of its duties hereunder, regardless of the apparent similarity of the matters coming before it.
-The determination, action or conclusion of the Committee in connection with the foregoing shall be final, binding and conclusive. - (b) ADVISORS.
-The Committee may designate the Secretary of HSI, other employees of the Company or competent professional advisors to assist the Committee in the administration of the Plan, and may grant authority to such persons to execute Option Agreements (as defined herein) or other documents on behalf of the Committee.
-The Committee may employ such legal counsel, consultants and agents as it may deem desirable for the administration of the
+The determination, action or conclusion of the Committee in connection with the foregoing shall be final, binding and conclusive.

-Plan, and may rely upon any opinion received from any such counsel or consultant and any computation received from any such consultant or agent.
+(b) Advisors.
+The Committee may designate the Secretary of HSI, other employees of the Company or competent professional advisors to assist the Committee in the administration of the Plan, and may grant authority to such persons to execute Option Agreements (as defined herein) or other documents on behalf of the Committee; provided, that no Consultant may exercise any option agreement granting options to such Consultant.
+The Committee may employ such legal counsel, consultants and agents as it may deem desirable for the administration of the Plan, and may rely upon any optinion received from any such counsel or consultant and any computation received from any such consultant or agent.
 Expenses incurred by the Committee in the engagement of such counsel, consultant or agent shall be paid by the Company.